Bira/octopus-carnival/_drafts/atlantis.md

 already, but since I don't have those I'm writing new ones for my own use.

-These templates assume that being Amphibious also makes you able to see and hear unimpeded while submerged, and being able to breathe underwater also makes you able to speak there.
+These templates assume that being Amphibious also makes you able to see and hear unimpeded while submerged, and the ability to breathe underwater also makes you able to speak there.
 I feel this is in line with the simpler feel of Dungeon Fantasy.
-If you want to follow Banestorm's assumptions instead, give all templates here one level of Nictitating Membrane {1} and Speak Underwater {5}, increasing their costs by 6 each.
+If you want to follow Banestorm's assumptions instead, give all templates here one level of Nictitating Membrane {1} and Speak Underwater {5}, increasing their costs by 6 points each.

 ### Atlantean (20 points)

-This template describes people who are a product of successive generations of intermarriage between the different species that made up the population of Atlantis, and possibly some surfacers too.
+This template describes people who are a product of successive generations of intermarriage between the other species that made up the population of Atlantis, and possibly some surfacers too.
 They are known as "Atlanteans" because their general look became associated with that empire.
+Surprisingly, they look a lot like humans even when they have no humans among their ancestors.

-The vast majority of Atlanteans look a lot like humans, even when they have no humans in their ancestry.
-They're warm-blooded, have legs, can breathe both air and water, and exhibit the same wide ethnic variance as humans.
+Atlanteans are warm-blooded, have legs, can breathe both air and water, and exhibit the same wide ethnic variance as humans.
 Individuals can have a variable number of "fishy" traits like visible gills, fins, blue or gray skin, and so on.
 These might be visually striking but are never significant enough to count as more than 0-point features.

 A given world might have an Atlantean population that can trace their ancestry back to actual Atlantis.
 They could even appear in worlds that never had an